act-rules/act-rules.github.io/_rules/css-restrict-orientation-b33eff.md

 that are applied conditionally on the [orientation](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/orientation) [media feature](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#Media_features) with a value of `landsapce` or `portrait`.

+**Note:** These specific [transformation functions](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function) are of interest to this rule as they have the potential to affect the [rotation](https://drafts.csswg.org/css-transforms-2/#Rotate3dDefined) of a given element.

 ## Expectation

-The target element has a [current transformation matrix](https://drafts.csswg.org/css-transforms/#current-transformation-matrix) that does not restrict the element to only `landspace` or `portrait` orientation.
+The target element has a [current transformation matrix](https://drafts.csswg.org/css-transforms/#current-transformation-matrix) that does not restrict the element to either `landspace` or `portrait` orientation.

 ## Assumptions